Skip to content

 hh:mm:ss.msec

-Milliseconds must be specified to the 3rd digit after the decimal point.
+Milliseconds must be specified to the third decimal place.

 Attention

-The separators of the time specification must be colon and period (as in the example above).
-Commas are not allowed.
+The separators for time entries are a colon and a period (see the example above).
+Commas must not be used.

 The following example shows the beginning of a typical VTT file: